top of page

 “Arise, go to Nineveh, that great city, and proclaim against it, for their wickedness has come up before me…” Jonah 1:2

-There is a 7th century apocalyptic text called Sefer Zerubavel, that links Nineveh with Rome, and reveals the keys to Redemption,
+There is a 7th-century apocalyptic text called Sefer Zerubavel that links Nineveh with Rome and reveals the keys to Redemption,

 “A wind lifted me up between heaven and earth and carried me to the great city Nineveh, city of blood. . .
-[HaShem] said to me, ‘Go to the “house of filth” near the market-district,’ and I went just as he had commanded me.
+[HaShem] said to me, ‘Go to the “house of filth” near the market district,’ and I went just as he had commanded me.
 He said to me, ‘Turn this way,’ and so I turned.
-He touched me, and then I saw a man (who was) despicable, broken down and in pain.
+He touched me, and then I saw a man (who was) despicable, broken down, and in pain.
 That despicable man said to me: ‘Zerubbabel!?
 What business do you have here?
 Who has brought you here?’
 I responded and said: ‘A wind from the Lord lifted me up and carried me to this place.’
-He said to me: ‘Do not be afraid, for you have been brought here in order that He might show you (and then you in turn might inform the people of Israel about everything which you see).’
+He said to me: ‘Do not be afraid, for you have been brought here in order that He might show you (and then you, in turn, might inform the people of Israel about everything which you see).’
 When I heard his words, I was consoled and regained my self-composure.
 I asked him, ‘Sir, what is the name of this place?’
 He said to me, ‘This is mighty Rome, wherein I am imprisoned.’
 I said to him, ‘Who then are you?
 What is your name?
 What do you seek here?
 What are you doing in this place?’
 He said to me, ‘I am the Messiah of the Lord, the son of Hezekiah confined in prison until the time of the End.’
 When I heard this, I was silent, and I hid my face from him.
 His anger burned within him, and when I looked at him (again), I became frightened.
-He said to me, ‘Come nearer to me,’ and as he spoke to me my limbs quaked, and he reached out his hand and steadied me.
+He said to me, ‘Come nearer to me,’ and as he spoke to me, my limbs quaked, and he reached out his hand and steadied me.
 ‘Don’t be frightened,’ he said, ‘and let your mind show no fear.’
-He encouraged me, and said: ‘Why did you become silent and hide your face from me?’
+He encouraged me and said: ‘Why did you become silent and hide your face from me?’
 I said to him: ‘Because you said, “I am the servant of the Lord, His Messiah, and ‘the light of Israel’ (2 Sam 21:17).”’
 Suddenly he appeared like a strong young man, handsome and adorned.”
 Sefer Zerubavel, translated by John C. Reeves, Trajectories in Near Eastern Apocalyptic, A Postrabbinic Jewish Apocalypse Reader [6]

 This remarkable text deserves analysis.

 1. Nineveh, the city of blood Later, this is identified with Greater Rome, where Mashiach is imprisoned.
-Thus, this forms a connection with Yonah HaNavi who went to Nineveh.
+Thus, this forms a connection with Yonah HaNavi, who went to Nineveh.
 This pattern is an important concept in the Geulah: The Redeemer is concealed among the enemies of Israel.
 Today, the name of Mashiach is slandered as he is perceived to be within or part of Rome, but in truth, he is outside of its gates, waiting for Israel to be ready.
 All of this is in accordance with the principle, “The hands (the external) are the hands of Esav, the voice (the internal) is the voice of Yaakov.”
-Like Yosef HaTzaddik, Moshe Rabbeinu and Esther HaMalka, the Mashiach is concealed within the klipa of the enemies of Israel, that is Rome.
+Like Yosef HaTzaddik, Moshe Rabbeinu, and Esther HaMalka, the Mashiach is concealed within the klipa of the enemies of Israel, that is, Rome.

 2. A Man, Despicable, Broken Down and in Pain Described in Isaiah 53, the suffering, Leper Messiah, concealed at the Gates of Rome.

 3. The House of Filth A term for a “church” in Rome.
 The Hebrew words for ‘House of Filth’ are בית התורף, a “term in medieval Jewish literature for a Christian church or cathedral.”
-[7] In this “house of filth” is a “marble stone in the shape of a maiden” (a statue of Roman idol given who is the mother of Armilus, the False Messiah.
-Note that this statue is what people call the “virgin Mary” but it is not the Miriam of the New Testament.
+[7] In this “house of filth” is a “marble stone in the shape of a maiden” (a statue of a Roman idol given who is the mother of Armilus, the False Messiah.
+Note that this statue is what people call the “Virgin Mary,” but it is not the Miriam of the New Testament.

 4. Messiah … confined in prison until the time of the End.
 He is concealed in a church full of idolatry and filth.
 In the Talmud, it speaks of Yeshu boiling in filth.
 Most take this to be a negative statement against Yeshua.
 In fact, it can be seen as just the opposite.
 He is not literally there, it is his name, sunk in the depths of Rome’s idolatry.